 Andrew G. Engel, M.D., has investigated different muscle and neuromuscular junction disorders at Mayo Clinic since 1965.

-His previous seminal studies on congenital myopathies, Duchenne and other types of muscular dystrophy, different types of inflammatory myopathies, and disorders of neuromuscular transmission resulted in landmark publications that shaped the thinking of neurologists and investigators of neuromuscular disorders over several decades.
+His earlier studies focused on congenital myopathies, Duchenne muscular dystrophy and other types of muscular dystrophy, different types of inflammatory and metabolic myopathies, and various myasthenic syndromes.
+This research resulted in landmark publications that shaped the thinking of neurologists and investigators of neuromuscular disorders over several decades.

-Dr. Engel's research at Mayo has resulted in the discovery of more than 10 new syndromes.
+Dr. Engel's research at Mayo Clinic has resulted in the discovery of more than 10 new diseases.
 The National Institutes of Health and the Muscular Dystrophy Association have funded his research.

-- Evaluate the electrophysiologic parameters of neuromuscular transmission by in vitro microelectrode and patch-clamp studies
+- In patients with myasthenic syndromes, the team evaluates electrophysiologic parameters of neuromuscular transmission by in vitro microelectrode and patch-clamp studies.

-If the above studies point to a candidate gene, then that gene is scrutinized by mutation analysis.
+- If studies point to a candidate gene, that gene is scrutinized by mutation analysis.

 Significance to patient care

 Discovery of several types of myasthenic syndromes has enabled Dr. Engel and his colleagues to determine the optimal therapy for different syndromes.
 Use of the correct medication has helped patients better manage their diseases.
 For example, blockers of the acetylcholine receptor channel proved to be the best treatment for the slow-channel congenital myasthenic syndrome.
 Another treatment example, cholinergic agonists are the preferred method for the fast-channel congenital myasthenic syndrome.
 Additionally, albuterol, an adrenergic agonist, is the treatment of choice for congenital acetylcholinesterase deficiency and the limb-girdle myasthenia caused by mutations in the docking protein 7 (DOK7) gene.